 In Harry Potter, my favorite Harry pairing is Harry/Luna.
 (Which I know will come as a surprise to all the chuckleheads out there who send me hatemail because I'm supposedly an "Orange Crush"/OBHWF loser.)
 After that, I go for Harry/Padma and Harry/Pavarti, Harry/Tonks, Harry/Daphne Greengrass, Harry/Sue Bones, and of course, Harry/Ginny.
 I personally cannot abide Harry/Hermione, and think the lengths that the Harmonians go to are, in a word, ridiculous.
 I know the Ron/Hermione pairing isn't perfectly written, but given all canon evidence, Hermione's relationship with Harry would be even rockier and more contentious than her relationship with Ron.

-On Being a Heretic: This is true: I find Sovran to be a writer of only medium talent, and Sovran's stories to be almost unreadable.
-JBern's stories make me roll my eyes and hit the back button.
-Nonjon likewise.
-Viridian has some talent, but would be better if he got off his ass and actually wrote instead of living off of the laurels accumulated by his previous accomplishments.
-I have absolutely nothing against these people; I just don't think they are the end-all-be-all of Harry Potter fan fiction like so many others do.
+On Being a Heretic: I openly admit that I find some stories written by some of the "big names" in fan fiction to be horrible.
+I find some of the stories b Sovran, JBern, Nonjon, and Viridian, for example, to be hack work of the cheapest sort.
+I have absolutely nothing against these people; I just don't think they are the end-all-be-all of fan fiction writers like so many others do.
 In short, I've read better stories.
 Hell, I've written better stories.

 About Opinions and the Right to Think as One Wants: As I see it, the biggest problem with the idea that everyone is entitled to hold their own opinion is that some people think that this makes all opinions equally valid.
 Nothing could be the furthest from the truth.
 Some opinions, I’m sorry to say, are nothing but big steaming piles of horse-shit, and they will always be big steaming piles of horse-shit.
 Some opinions are wrong, and your right to believe in an incorrect opinion doesn’t change the fact that the opinion you hold is utter horse-shit.
 I point to the Flat Earthers, the people who believe in Creationism, and Republicans as three prominent examples.